 - Power tool accidents: Power tools include any tools that use an energy source that is electric, pneumatic, hydraulic, liquid fueled, or power-actuated.
 Power tools also include portable abrasive wheels.
 These tools are invaluable to the workers using them but when they are used without the right training and safety precautions they can also cause serious injuries.

-- Slip-and-fall accidents: Slip-and-fall accidents can occur due to wet and slippery surfaces, lose carpeting and other conditions.
+- Slip-and-fall accidents: Slip-and-fall accidents can occur due to wet and slippery surfaces, loose carpeting, and other conditions.
 Regardless of why you fell, you are covered by Workers’ Compensation if the accident occurred at work.

 - Vehicle Accidents: Many workers need to drive a vehicle as part of their job.
 Under the Pennsylvania Workers’ Compensation Act an employer is responsible for a vehicle accident if the employee was “on the job” at the time of the accident.